aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 ### 5.4 Manually failover the Traffic Dial between Regions (optional)

 If you want to test out the Traffic Dial feature of the Global Accelerator some more, in order to become more familiar with it, now is a good time.
-To do this, navigate back to the Global Accelerator Listener page and modify the Traffic Dials and watch how the Cloudwatch dashboard metrics respond.
-For example, if you set the Primary region to 90% and the Secondary region to 10%, after a few minutes you should notice substantially more traffic being served from the Primary region's metrics in the Cloudwatch dashboard.
+To do this, navigate back to the Global Accelerator Listener page and modify the Traffic Dials and watch how the CloudWatch dashboard metrics respond.
+For example, if you set the Primary region to 90% and the Secondary region to 10%, after a few minutes you should notice substantially more traffic being served from the Primary region's metrics in the CloudWatch dashboard.
 While in theory this sounds obvious, it is good to see it working in practice.

 ### 5.5 Artificially "break" the application in Primary region to force failover to Secondary